-- The Civil Practice Clinic represents low income families in areas of law such as bankruptcy, guardianships, divorce, child custody, probate/wills and estate administration.
+- The Civil Justice Clinic represents low income families in areas of law such as bankruptcy, guardianships, property owner/tenant, divorce, child custody, probate/wills, and estate administration.

 - The Immigration Clinic specializes in representing adult and juvenile immigrants from all parts of the world; asylum, human trafficking, SIJ/Unaccompanied Minors, victims of crime and domestic violence victims.

 - The Texas Innocence Network.
 The Capital Division represents death-sentenced inmates in their state and federal habeas appeals.
-The Non-Capital Division works to exonerate inmates who did not commit the crimes for which they were wrongfully-convicted.
-In order to fulfill its mission, the Non-Capital Division evaluates, investigates and litigates claims of actual innocence.
+The Non-Capital Division works to exonerate inmates who did not commit the crimes for which they were wrongfully convicted.
+To fulfill its mission, the Non-Capital Division evaluates, investigates, and litigates claims of actual innocence.

-UHLC offerings that support the study of racial justice
+UHLC offerings that support the study of social justice

 Health Law Center offers:

 - The Disabilities & the Law and Genetics & the Law courses both have strong antidiscrimination/social justice elements.

 - The Bioethics course has a strong justice component.